-- Explain the recommended practices to be followed to restrict the entry of pathogens into the field through planting material, irrigation water, workers, tools and equipment, and vectors such as whitefly. - Explain the practice of crop rotation with suitable crops. - Explain the importance of identifying and removing the diseased crop to prevent the spread of pests and diseases to the healthy crop. - Explain the use of recommended combination of biological, mechanical and chemical control methods for effective pest and disease prevention such as traps, sticky plates etc. - Explain how to identify different types of pests in sugarcane crop such as early shoot borer, top shoot borer, internode borer, white grub, termites, woolly aphids, mealy bugs, etc. - Explain how to identify plant disease vectors and major sugarcane diseases such as wilt, red rot, rust, smut, pokkah boeng, sett rot, ratoon stunting, yellow leaf, etc. - Describe the process of determining the stage of pest incidence along with the extent of damage and economic threshold levels (ETL) of the pests. - Explain the use of IPM methods such as light and pheromone traps for identifying the presence and population of insects and vectors. - Describe the process of determining the causal organism for the disease and its treatment. - List various natural enemies of sugarcane pests and the benefits of adopting them for pest control. - Explain the importance of applying the recommended treatment as per the prescription and maintaining the record of their use.
+- Explain the benefits and importance of using pest and disease-resistant varieties of cotton - Explain the recommended practices to restrict the entry of pathogens into the field through planting material, irrigation water, workers, tools and equipment, and vectors such as whitefly - Explain the practice of crop rotation with suitable crops. - Explain the importance of identifying and removing the diseased crop to prevent the spread of pests and disease to the healthy crop. - Explain the use of the recommended combination of biological, mechanical and chemical control methods for effective pest and disease prevention such as traps, sticky plates etc. - Explain the appropriate integrated pest management techniques like trash mulching, de-trashing, egg destruction, bund freeing, water draining, usage of bio-control agents, etc. - Explain how to identify different types of pests in the cotton crop such as jassid, aphids, whitefly, pink bollworm, mealybugs, weevils, etc. - Explain how to identify plant disease vectors and major cotton diseases such as wilt, root rot, boll rot, leaf blight, leaf spot, leaf curl virus, yellow mosaic virus, bacterial blight, etc. - Describe the process of determining the stage of pest and disease incidence along with the extent of damage and Economic Threshold Levels (ETL) of pests - Explain the use of IPM methods such as light and pheromone traps to identify the presence and population of insects and vectors

+- Describe the process of determining the causal organism for the disease and its treatment - List the natural enemies of common pests. - Explain the importance of applying the recommended treatment as per the prescription and maintaining the record of their use. - Explain the importance of using the recommended PPE while applying harmful chemicals. - State various ways to minimise pollution caused by the overuse of pesticides.